premAI-io/state-of-open-source-ai/eval-datasets.md

 ```

 (humaneval-benchmark)=
-**HumanEval** {cite}`chen2021evaluating` is a benchmark specifically tailored to evaluate code generation models.
+**[HumanEval](https://huggingface.co/datasets/openai_humaneval)** {cite}`chen2021evaluating` is a benchmark specifically tailored to evaluate code generation models.
-In NLP code generation models are often evaluated on evaluation metrics such as BLEU, however these metrics don't capture
+In NLP code generation models are often evaluated on evaluation metrics such as BLEU.
+However, these metrics
-the complexity of the solutions' space for code generation as stated in this [thread](https://twitter.com/LoubnaBenAllal1/status/1692573780609057001).
+[don't capture](https://twitter.com/LoubnaBenAllal1/status/1692573780609057001) the complexity of the solutions' space
+for code generation.
 HumanEval contains 164 programs with 8 tests for each.

 ```{figure} https://static.premai.io/book/eval-datasets-human-eval-examples.png
 ---